egekonuk/ExBEMT--An-Extended-Blade-Element-Momentum-Theory-Solver/README.md

 ## Contact

-For questions, issues, or collaboration, please open an issue on GitHub or contact Ege Konuk at [egekonuk@gmail.com](mailto:egekonuk@gmail.com).
+For questions, issues, or collaboration, please open an issue on GitHub or contact me :)